tmo1/sms-ie/README.md

 To import contacts, permission to write Contacts is required.
 (Granting the app permission to access Contacts grants both read and write permission, although if the app is upgraded from an earlier version which did not declare that it uses permission to write Contacts, then it may be necessary to deny and re-grant Contacts permission in order to enable permission to write Contacts.)

 To post notifications regarding the result(s) of a scheduled export run, permission to post notifications is required on Android 13 (API level 33) and later.

+To run scheduled exports as a foreground service, permission to disable battery optimizations for the app is required (see [Running As A Foreground Service](#running-as-a-foreground-service)).

 ### Contacts